Share this

 What are Storage Pools?

 Storage pools aggregate one or more RAID Arrays or RAID Groups to combine multiple types and sizes of drives into one logical unit with a larger combined storage space.
-Essentially, pools act as another RAID level virtualizing the underlying RAID architecture.
+Essentially, pools act as another RAID level, virtualizing the underlying RAID architecture.
 Pools spread out the data and workload evenly across the pool while providing enhanced RAID protection over the pool.

 If a drive fails or an additional drive is needed, the IT admin can simply replace or add additional drives to the appropriate RAID Group and then dynamically rebalance the data across all of the active drives within the pool.